Originally published on 27th July 2016 Last updated on 15th July 2024

 Mental Health

-Being suicidally depressed at the time added even another layer to my struggle at work.
+Being suicidally depressed at the time added another layer to my struggle at work.
 I had zero motivation, barely cared about keeping my job and couldn’t concentrate on anything.
-All I could think about was how much physical and mental pain I was in, how tired I was all the time, how totally fed up I was, and basically, how I wanted it all to end.
+All I could think about was how much physical and mental pain I was in, how tired I was all the time, how totally fed up I was, and basically, how I wanted it all to end…

 A Familiar Story

 This is a really familiar story to many thyroid patients, since many are kept non-optimally treated, when doctors test TSH only and keep them on T4-only medicine like Levothyroxine which doesn’t help them get better, and this is so sad.
+Especially when other thyroid medications are available.

 For me, the depression was like a numb, hopeless feeling.
 I felt like I was in a deep, black hole, and there was no way of climbing out, so I gave up.
 It was a mental block that I couldn’t ‘think myself positive’ past and it consumed me.
 It was a constant feeling of doom, a pain in my chest that screamed for me to just end it all.
 I couldn’t bear living such a poor quality of life, with over twenty hypothyroid symptoms, any longer, and this made me depressed.